rshecon/Henriques-Sadorsky-2008-Extension/readme.md

 > **Do oil prices and technology-stock prices contain predictive information about clean-energy stock prices, and how do shocks to these variables affect clean-energy equities over time?**

-The updated replication asks whether the relationships identified in the original early-2000s sample remain present when the analysis is extended to a much longer period.
+The updated replication asks whether the relationships identified in the original early-2000s sample remain present in a longer period.

 ---